This set of Engineering Metrology Multiple Choice Questions & Answers (MCQs) focuses on “Surface Contour Test”.

 d) Optical flat should always be lifted from work piece

 Explanation: Optical flats should never be wrung on surface to be measured because it scratches too readily.
 Optical flats should be rested on work piece carefully.
 It should be clean and free from dust.

-8. What is the nature of surface if curve bands around the line of contact when surface is tested under surface contour test?
+8. What is the nature of the surface if curve bands around the line of contact when the surface is tested under surface contour test?

 a) Convex surface